ashwintr303/hpsc-utils/doc/README.md

     RTPS R52
     RTPS A53
     HPPS A53

+For example, if your profile instantiates only TRCH and HPPS A53 cluster and you want to debug code on the HPPS A53 cluster, then `INDEX=1`.

 To connect to a running Qemu instance (replace GDB_PORT with the port number printed when Qemu is launched):